supersimplesuper/docs/website/docs/software_partners/references/authentication_requirements/index.md

 Entropy should be calculated based on randomness, not password length or character types.
 Use passphrases or password generators to meet this standard.
 Avoid relying on user-created passwords without entropy checks.

+## MFA required

+All logins must use a second factor to protect against unauthorised access.

+MFA must apply to every user account and be re-prompted when signing in from a new device, network, or browser.

 ## Shared logins are blocked

 Users must have individual logins.
 Shared credentials aren’t allowed and should be blocked.
 Each user should be identifiable and auditable.